DennisKingsman/SpringJwtKeyClock/README.md

 # Author
 ## DennisKingsman
-# KeyClock
+# KeyCloak
-Command to run KeyClock on the custom port (8080 is default)
+Command to run KeyCloak on the custom port (8080 is default)
 Enter to cmd in the bin dir
 `sh ./standalone.sh -Djboss.http.port=8180`
 ## Lesson 1